 We do our best to encourage folks who find items to turn them into the Maplewoodstock “HQ” (aka, the Merch Tent to the left of the stage).
 And, we do our best to reunite folks with their lost items within reasonable efforts.

 And, the brutal truth is that the vast majority of lost items are lost forever.
-They are not turned in; they are of moderate value; they are gathered up by others; they are trampled underfoot and thrown in the garbage when the hill is cleared each night.
+Items are not turned in; they are of moderate value; they are gathered up by others; they are trampled underfoot and thrown in the garbage when the hill is cleared each night.
 And, after 2-3 weeks post-festival, the few cheap items remaining are just tossed or possibly dropped in a local donation box.

 Our recommendations?
 If you have something valuable to you (monetarily or sentimentally):

-1. write your name and cell phone # on the item to hope to increase the chance someone (us or a fellow attendee) might contact you;
+- write your name and cell phone # on the item to hope to increase the chance someone (us or a fellow attendee) might contact you;

-2. take a photo of the item (a generic description of “I lost my prescription glasses” is less helpful than “attached is a photo of me in my tortoise shell, cat’s eyes, Warby Parker glasses,” and;
+- take a photo of the item (a generic description of “I lost my prescription glasses” is less helpful than “attached is a photo of me in my tortoise shell, cat’s eyes, Warby Parker glasses,” and;

 Can I fly my drone?